andyGallagher/reversible-audio-buffer-source-node/README.md

 reversibleAudioBufferSourceNode.buffer = audioBufferWithPlaybackPositionChannel;
 ```

-Otherwise, there will be an in place creation of a playback position channel, which can be expensive.
+Otherwise, there will be an in-place creation of a playback position channel, which can be expensive.
 For more details, see our [`makePlaybackPositionChannelData` and `makeAudioBufferWithPlaybackPositionChannel`](https://github.com/andyGallagher/simple-reversible-audio-buffer-source-node/blob/main/lib/src/util.ts) utilities.

 ## Things this package does not yet support: